The Research Commissioning Process

-NHS Health Scotland commissions various types of research to inform the direction and development of its health improvement activities and their subsequent evaluation.
-This includes needs assessments, scoping exercises, large-scale surveys, literature reviews, pre-testing and evaluations.
+We commission various types of research to inform the direction and development of our activities and their subsequent evaluation.

 Quick links for this page: